-E Box 10.2 Reasons for Not Accepting the Results of an Analysis 1.
+B Box 10.2 Reasons for Not Accepting the Results of an Analysis 1.
 This needs more analysis.
 This needs more analysis.
 You need a better understanding of the workload.
 You need a better understanding for long I/O's, packets in the second second 3.
-It improves performance only for short, jobs, and files, and most of the I/O's, packets, jobs, and files are short.
-4. It improves performance only for the expected, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and in the long ones that impact the system.
-5. It needs too much memory/CPU/bandwidth and memory/CPU/band. width ign't free.
-6. It only saves us memory/CPU/bandwidth and memory/CPU/band. width is cheap.
-7. There is no point in making the networks (similarly, CPUs/disks/) foster: our CPUS/disks (any component other than the one being at cussed) aren't fast enough to use them.
-8 It improves the performance by a factor of x, but it doesn't really matter at the user level because everything else is so slow.
-9 9.
-It is going to increase the complexity and cost. .
+It improves performance only for short UO's, packets, jobs, and files, and most of the I/O's, packets, jobs, and files are short.
+4. It improves performance only for the store of packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and in the long ones that impact the system. files; its the long the memory/CPU/bandwidth and memory/CPU/band.
+0.00 width isn't free.
+6. It only saves us memory/CPU/bandwidth and memory/CPU/band. - width is cheap.
+There is no point in making the networks (similarly, CPUs/district) foster: Our ( PL)S/disks (any component other than the one being d' 0 cussed) aren't fast enough to use them.
+8 3.
+It improves the performance by a factor of $x$ , but it doesn't really matter at the user level because everything else is so slow.
+9 ).
+It is going to increase the complexity and cost.
+10 .
 Let us keep it simple stupid (and your idea is not stupid). .
 It is not simple.
 (Simplicity is in the eyes of the beholder.) .
 It requires too much state. .
 Nobody has ever done that before.
 (You have a new idea.)
 14 .
 It is not going to raise the price of our stock by even an eighth.
-(Nothing ever does, except rumors.) .
-This will violate the IEEE, ANSI, CCITT, or ISO standard. .
+15 (Nothing ever does, except rumors.) .
+This will violate the IEEE, ANSI, CCITT, or ISO standard.
 It may violate some future standard.
 The standard says nothing about this and so it must not be important.
 18. Our competitors don't do it.
-If it was a good idea, they would hav done it.
+If it was a good idea, they would have done it.
 19. Our competition does it this way and you don't make money by coping others.
-20. It will introduce randomness into the system and make debuggin difficult.
+20. It will introduce randomness into the system and make debuggindifficult.
 21. It is too deterministic; it may lead the system into a cycle.
 22. It's not interoperable.
 23. This impacts hardware.
-24. That's beyond today's to a That's beyond today's technology.
-Why change-it's working OK.
+24 That's beyond to be to be - 1.
+That's beyond today's technology.
+4. Why change-it's working OK.